Free-thinking Democratic League: Dissolution

-After the German occupation there was a widespread feeling that a new political party was necessary, one that was not part of the pillarised system.
+After the German occupation, there was a widespread feeling that a new political party was necessary, one that was not part of the pillarised system.
 This movement was called the Breakthrough.
-Willem Schermerhorn became the first Prime Minister after the Second World War.
+Willem Schermerhorn became the first Prime Minister after World War II.
 He led a cabinet composed out of progressives of all parties.
 In 1946 the VDB merged with the Social Democratic Workers' Party and the progressive Christian Democratic Union (CDU) to form the modern-day Labour Party (PvdA).
-However, this party soon strengthened its ties to democratic-socialist organisations.
-In 1948 a group dissatisfied with the failed "Breakthrough" and the increasingly socialist tint of the PvdA left the party.
+However, this party soon strengthened its ties to democratic socialist organisations.
+In 1948, a group dissatisfied with the failed "Breakthrough" and the increasingly socialist tint of the PvdA left the party.
 These were all former VDB members, led by former VDB leader Pieter Oud.
 They joined with the conservative liberal Freedom Party (PvdV) to form the People's Party for Freedom and Democracy.

-Ideology and issues
+Ideology

 The VDB started out as a left, social or progressive liberal party, committed to universal suffrage and the construction of a welfare state.
 It favoured the democratisation of the Dutch political system.
 Female suffrage was one of its most important issues.
 It favoured government influence in the national economy by nationalising crucial industries.
 It also believed that government should play an important part in ensuring the welfare of the population; hence, it favoured the implementation of state pensions for the elderly.

-In the 1930s, the leader of the party, Pieter Oud, was somewhat more conservative than his predecessors, at least fiscally, supporting as Minister of Financial Affairs the strict fiscally conservative line of the Cabinet.
+In the 1930s, the leader of the party, Pieter Oud, was somewhat more conservative than his predecessors, at least fiscally, supporting as Minister of Finance the strict fiscally conservative line of the Cabinet.

-Before World War I it favoured an army formed by national conscription.
+Before World War I, it favoured an army formed by national conscription.
 After the war and until the 1930s, it favoured unilateral disarmament.
 This position was abandoned with the rise of international tensions after 1933.

-The VDB was mainly supported by atheists or liberal protestants from higher classes: the party was supported by civil servants, intellectuals and educated teachers.
-Regionally the VDB received most of its support form the large cities Amsterdam and Rotterdam, but also from provincial centres in Groningen, Drenthe, North and South Holland.
+The VDB was mainly supported by atheists and liberal protestants from higher classes; the party was supported by civil servants, intellectuals and educated teachers.
+Regionally, the VDB received most of its support form the large cities Amsterdam and Rotterdam, but also from provincial centres in Groningen, Drenthe, North and South Holland.